 The loss of the ‘village’ and ritual, the devaluation of women and mothering, the segregation of society has created these taboos.
 In other cultures, the taboos may be different, the approach to mothering different.
 The taboos in this post seem to be those of western society.
 Modern mothering.

-I hope if you find yourself in a ‘taboo’ situation, that you have supportive people you can turn too.
+2014 conclusion: I hope if you find yourself in a ‘taboo’ situation, that you have supportive people you can turn too.
 I hope you can find your village, and in turn support others.
+You are not alone.

 2019 conclusion: I implore you to find the strength to Rise Up!
 To join the revolution of Maternal Feminism and positive change for society.
 Speak your truth.
 See the source.
 Follow the money.
 Use social media to share not ‘progressive’ but socially aware posts.
 ASK QUESTIONS!
 For too long the kindness of women has been exploited. #ENOUGH

 It is up to us, the system will not change.
 It is working just as it was intended to.
 And it is not working for you.
 We must take responsibility.
 We must build our agency in order to over come the Power Over.